LukeSkywalker92/pyTMCL/README.md

 # Get the motor
 motor = bus.get_motor(MODULE_ADDRESS)
 motor.axis.max_positioning_speed = 200
-# From this point you can start issuing TMCL commands
+# From this point you can start issuing pyTMCL commands
-# to the motor as per the TMCL docs.
+# to the motor as per the pyTMCL docs.
 This example will
 # rotate the motor left at a speed of 1234 for 2 seconds